 Subscribe to the Dear Teacher, Don’t Give Up! podcast

 When was the last time you were genuinely excited about your own professional growth?
 For me, I am the type of person who listens to educational podcasts on my commute, downloads audio books for all of those times I walk the family dog, and gets overly excited about the next conference I am going to attend.
 I accost my colleagues with all of the ideas I have and initiatives I want to spearhead.
-I send book chapter sized emails to six people I think might be interested in the topic (spoiler: they’re not).
+I send book-chapter-sized emails to six people I think might be interested in the topic (spoiler: they’re not).

-To put it mildly, when it comes to teaching, I’m intense (Just like Aimee Skidmore describes in episode 006 of the podcast).
-Pedagogically, I am turnt up and taking it to the next level.
-But my colleagues are dashing into their classrooms when they see me coming.
+To put it mildly, when it comes to teaching, I’m intense (Just like Aimee Skidmore describes herself in episode 006 of the podcast).
+Pedagogically, I am turnt up and taking it to the next level, but my colleagues are dashing into their classrooms when they see me coming.
 They get into their cars just a little faster when they see me heading to the parking lot.
 And, I’m sure, they have even faked a phone call or two so that they could avoid just one more conversation about best instructional practices.

 It makes me wonder, “Am I putting too much pressure on my colleagues?”